digitaldelinquent/dotfiles/README.md

 # Setup

 > **NOTE**: Before running the commands bellow, you will need to have nix
 > installed on your system.
+Currently this setup only works on nixos systems.
+> Standalone nix support is coming soon...

 1. Build the flake onto the new system to perform some system configuration.
 Please use the following command to build: `sudo nixos-rebuild switch --flake .`

-2. Next is to run `stow --adopt .` in order to symlink the dotfiles

-3. After that run `:PlugInstall` while inside the a neovim process to download all vim plug packages.
+2. After that run `:PlugInstall` while inside the a neovim process to download all vim plug packages.

-4. Lastly, go into the .local/share/nvim/plugged/coc.nvim and run `npm ci` to resolve issues with coc.
+3. Lastly, go into the .local/share/nvim/plugged/coc.nvim and run `npm ci` to resolve issues with coc.
 When coc issues are resolved you can run `:CocInstall PLUGIN NAME` in order to download coc language servers.